sgalal/cs61a/README.md

 I write a lot of Python one-liners.

-Nearly all the Python homeworks and labs are implemented in one line.
+Nearly all the Python homework and labs are implemented in one line.

 ### Why